KennethTrecy/comroconbu/README.md

 - [`ImportedExternalPackage`].
 Created by `importExternalPackage` method.
 - [`RebundledExternalPackage`].
 Created by `rebundleExternalPackage` method.

+## Origin
+Some parts of the repository was based from [`docker_js-mocha`] branch of [Web Template].

+The template is specialized for front-end development.

 ## Development
-The following are instructions to start contributing in the project.
+These are the following instructions to start contributing in the project.

 ### Initialization
 This repository should be initialized to adhere in [Conventional Commits specification] for organize